Immediately following the birth of your baby, the blood loss is slightly heavier than a normal period, and the colour a bright red.

 You should see your doctor if you notice any of the following:

 - A tender uterus

-The return of your period after giving birth
+The return of ovulation after your baby

 Of women who choose not to breastfeed, approximately 80% find their period has returned within 10 weeks.